 Everyone has their own idea of fun and what a vacation should be.
-But as different as each trip may be, there’s something that’s equally essential to all of them – planning!
+But as different as each trip might be, there’s something that’s equally essential to all of them – planning!

 Don’t Deny Yourself.
 Take all of your vacation days together whenever possible.
 Many people try to strategically spread out their vacation days by taking just a few here and there.
 Some are partial to taking Fridays off throughout the summer in order to create a multitude of long weekends.
 But quite often those days end up being used for something other than downtime.
-It’s too easy to turn just two days into time spent at home doing yard work, home upgrades or chores, or perhaps visiting family and running errands, all of which leaves folks feeling even more exhausted and frustrated than before.
+It’s too easy to turn just two days into time spent at home doing yard work, home upgrades or chores, or perhaps visiting family and running errands, all of which leave folks feeling even more exhausted and frustrated than before.
 Taking all of your vacation time at once is far more conducive to planning a get-away during which you can have fun and unwind.